MrAlexSee/InterviewTopics/README.md

 // B *bPtr3 = aPtr; // This would give error (invalid conversion).

 B *bPtr3 = static_cast<B *>(aPtr); // Down the hierarchy, bad cast (not B).
-bPtr3->print(); // prints A
+bPtr3->print(); // Hence prints A.
 ```

-* Dynamic cast: can be used for casting polymorphic classes up and down the hierarchy, checks if the cast is valid.
+* **Dynamic cast**: can be used for casting polymorphic classes up and down the hierarchy, checks if the cast is valid.

 ```
 struct A